virtual-labs/exp-alarms-diag-coep/experiment/experiment-name.md

-## Interpret the event and alarm diagram for the smooth running of a plant
+## Interpret the event and alarm diagram for smooth running of a plant